se-edu/learningresources/contents/security/cryptography.md

 * Authentication: the recipient should be able to verify the sender of a message.
 For example, iPhones need to verify that the software updates received really came from Apple, not a malicious attacker.
 * Non-repudiation: the sender should not be able to deny sending a message after doing so.
 For example, the parties of a digital contract should not be able to deny signing the contract in a legal dispute.

+In Cryptanalysis, the objective is to exploit weaknesses in cryptographic algorithms - for example, attempting to recover the original message from its encrypted form.
+The security of cryptographic algorithms is evaluated based on their resistance to [these attacks](https://en.wikipedia.org/wiki/Cryptanalysis#Amount_of_information_available_to_the_attacker).

 ## Encryption

 Encryption is the process of encoding messages so that it is readable only by the intended recipient.
 The message being encrypted is called the plaintext.
-The encryption algorithm, or cipher, "scrambles" the message, producing ciphertext, which should only be readable by the recipient.
+The encryption algorithm "scrambles" the message, producing ciphertext, which should only be readable by the recipient.
 Decryption is the reverse process of recovering the plaintext from the ciphertext.

+A cipher refers to a pair of algorithms - one for encryption and decryption, and is used to refer to symmetric key techniques.
+A cryptosystem consists of 3 algorithms - a cipher and a key generation algorithm.
+Though cryptosystems usually refer to asymmetric key techniques, it may also be used to refer to symmetric key techniques.

+The key is a parameter, or a piece of secret information, that determines the output of cryptographic algorithms.
+According to [Kerckhoffs' principle](https://en.wikipedia.org/wiki/Kerckhoffs%27s_principle), a cryptosystem should be secure even if the attacker knows everything about the cryptosystem, except the key.
+This means that the attacker knows the algorithms used for encryption and decryption.
+Although it is tempting to design secure systems by employing ["security by obscurity"](https://en.wikipedia.org/wiki/Security_through_obscurity) to keep their details hidden, they are usually easily broken once their design is known.
+The [CSS copy-protection system for DVDs](https://en.wikipedia.org/wiki/Content_Scramble_System) is one such example.

 One of the earliest encryption algorithms or ciphers is the substitution cipher, which encrypts text by substituting each letter of the message with another letter.
-This page introduces the [Caesar cipher](http://www.cs.trincoll.edu/~crypto/historical/caesar.html), a substitution cipher, and how it can be defeated using statistical analysis.
+This page introduces the [Caesar substitution cipher](http://www.cs.trincoll.edu/~crypto/historical/caesar.html), and how it can be defeated using statistical analysis, a [ciphertext-only attack](https://en.wikipedia.org/wiki/Ciphertext-only_attack).
 Modern ciphers today operate on bits rather than letters.

 ### Symmetric Key Ciphers